Please view these information tabs to determine the Identification of the Mechanical Clock Movement .

 Hermle is one of the largest movement producers in the world today.
 Not only do they have the most movements being made, but they also have the best part availability.
 This is good for when you need a component such as a pendulum or a dial, or a complete clock kit.
 A Hermle Clock Movement generally lasts 25 to as much as 40 years.
 We usually get calls to replace units that were built in the early 80's or late 70's.

-Kieninger clock movements are sometimes a bit tricky to tell what the exact movement is.
-The movement provides only part of the movement identification and then it is up to us to use the chart to figure out the rest of it.
-This narrowing down to the correct movement by selecting if chain driven or cable, the pendulum length, and so on.
+Above all, Kieninger clock movements can be a bit tricky to tell what the exact movement is.
+Of course, the movement provides only part of the movement identification.
+Then, it is up to us to use the chart to figure out the rest of it.
+Thus narrowing down to the correct movement by selecting chain driven or cable driven.
+Also,the pendulum length, and so on.
 Again, if there is any question on Kieninger clock movement availability, just get in contact with us for assistance.
 Of course we realize this can be tough to figure out so we are always happy to help with this process.See All Kieninger

 Seth Thomas AvailabilityIf the Seth Thomas mechanical clock movement says made in Germany, then use our list to see what the real clock movement numbers are so you can price it out and order it.
 The company did not produce any modern clock movements however their name is marked on them as their own.
 If the clock says Seth Thomas but it was produced after 1960 it is made by someone else with the Seth Thomas name.